 East Mesa Group Ramada: Large group ramada with six picnic tables, BBQ grill, water spigots, electric outlets, and close to restroom building.
 Overlooks the lake.
 Group use reservation fee applies, in addition to per vehicle entrance fees.

 West Hill Group Ramada: Large group ramada with six picnic tables, BBQ grill, water spigots, fire ring and vault toilets.
 Access to the lake.
 Group use reservation fee applies, in addition to per vehicle entrance fees.

 Camping & RV Sites

-Site reservations are available by calling the Reservation Center at (877) MY-PARKS.
-You can call seven days a week, from 8 a.m. to 5 p.m.
+You may reserve your campsite online 24-hours a day or call the Reservation Center at (877) MY-PARKS seven days a week, from 8 a.m. to 5 p.m.
 MST.
-You may also reserve campsites online.

 Hacienda Campground: 20 sites with water and electric (20/30 amp).
 Each site includes fire rings and picnic tables.
 Hacienda campground has a bathroom with hot showers near the entrance of the campground.
 Most sites will accommodate a vehicle length of up to 45 feet and are a mix of pull-through and back-in sites.

 Cottonwood Campground: 25 sites with water and electric hookup sites (20/30/50 amp).
 Each site includes fire rings, picnic tables, and a small shade Ramada.
 Cottonwood campground has a bathroom with hot showers.
 Most sites will accommodate a vehicle length of up to 45 feet and are back-in only.